-Soak the almonds in an airtight container (mason jars work great) for 24 to 48 hours.
+- Soak the almonds in an airtight container (mason jars work great) for 24 to 48 hours.
 Cover the almonds completely in filtered water.
-The longer you soak, the easier it is to chop it up.
-Once you ready to start making the homemade almond milk, filter out the water, and rinse the almonds off.
+The longer you soak, the easier it is to chop them up in the blender.
+Once you are ready to start making the homemade almond milk, filter out the water, and rinse the almonds off.

-Place the almonds, chopped up vanilla bean and dates in the blender with 3 1/2 cups of water (you can add more if needed).
-Blend for about 2 minutes or more.
+- Place the almonds, chopped up vanilla bean and dates in the blender with 3 1/2 cups of water (you can add more if needed).
+Blend for about 2 minutes.

-Place a cheese cloth (or a nut bag, I highly suggest a nut bag) over a milk jar and begin squeezing the bag to get all of the milk out.
-Once you have squeezed all of the milk out of the blender, save the remaining shreds from the almonds as you now have yourself some almond meal 🙂
+- Place a cheese cloth (or a nut bag, I highly suggest a nut bag from experience) over a milk jar and begin squeezing the bag to get all of the "milk" out.
+Once you have squeezed all of the "milk" out, save the remaining shreds from the almonds as you know have yourself some almond meal 🙂

-Run the milk one more time through a cheese strainer to get any additional almonds pieces out.
-Store in the fridge overnight, and enjoy your homemade almond milk in anything your heart desires.
+- Run the milk one more time through a cheese strainer to get any additional almond pieces out.
+Store in the fridge overnight.
+Milk is good for about 3 to 5 days in the refrigerator.